 Gardenton Truss Bridge, NW 35-1-6E, Gardenton area, Manitoba Historic Resources Branch.

-This page was prepared by Gordon Goldsborough.
+This page was prepared by Gordon Goldsborough and S. Goldsborough.

 This is a collection of historic sites in Manitoba compiled by the Manitoba Historical Society.